 Cat ear problems can change the way a cat behaves.
-A cat's hearing is one of their best developed senses and they can hear higher pitched sounds beyond the acute range of a dog.
+A cat's hearing is their best-developed attribute—they can hear higher-pitched sounds beyond the acute range of a dog.
 When a cat hears a sound they turn their head in the direction of that sound and rotate their ears to locate the angle of the direction.
 Since hearing is a significant function to your cat, anything that interferes with it can lead to serious Cat Health Problems.

 I will briefly discuss here various ear problems that occur in the cat.
 If the ear problem that is present in your cat is not discussed here or if the cat is in a serious state always see a veterinarian before trying to solve the problem at home.

-Bites and lacerations - Cats get into fights and can give or receive painful bites and scratches which are susceptible to infection.
+- Bites and Lacerations: Cats get into fights and can give or receive painful bites and scratches which are susceptible to infection.
 The ear flap is a frequent sight for this kind of damage.
 These type of wounds should be thoroughly cleaned and inspected.
-If the blood is not fresh they can be bathed with hydrogen peroxide solution (1 to 2 parts water) to remove dried blood and foreign particles.
+If the blood is not fresh they can be bathed with hydrogen peroxide solution (one to two parts water) to remove dried blood and foreign particles.
 Then apply an antibiotic ointment like Bacitracin.
 If the wound is severe see a veterinarian.

-Swollen ear flap - A swelling of the ear is usually due to an abcess or hematoma.
-Abscesses are more common, and usually occur after a fight or an irittative process like scratching of the ear.
+- Swollen Ear Flap: A swelling of the ear is usually due to an abscess or hematoma.
+Abscesses are more common and usually occur after a fight or an irritating process, like ear scratching.
 Abscesses are found below the ear and hematomas involve the flap.
-A hematoma is a blood clot under the skin and it can be caused violent shaking or scratching.
+A hematoma is a blood clot under the skin and it can be caused by violent shaking or scratching.
 Look for an underlying itchy ear disorder like ear mites or an infection involving the ear canal.

-Ear mites - ear mite infections are one of the most common health problems seen in cats.
+- Ear Mites: ear mite infections are one of the most common health problems seen in cats.
 Ear mites are tiny parasites that live on the surface of the skin of the ear canal.
 They feed by piercing the skin.
 Suspect ear mites when both of your cat's ears are infected.
 The most frequent behavior of a cat with ear mites is violent head-shaking and intense itching.
 Ear mites can most often be identified by removing some earwax and placing it on a dark background.
-They will appear as white specks no larger than the head of a pin, which move.
+They will appear as moving white specks, no larger than the head of a pin.

-Not all cat ear problems are discussed here, but those that are mentioned might help you to diagnose the existing problem.
+Not all cat ear problems are discussed here, but those that are mentioned might help you to diagnose an existing problem.